IBM/db2-db2mt/README.md

    db2mt upload [option]
 Options:
-   backup          Upload backup image to S3 archive         Upload archive logs that needed for rollforward to S3 export          Upload db2look and export related files to S3
+   backup          Upload backup image to S3 archive         Upload archive logs to S3 that are need for rollforward export          Upload db2look and export related files to S3

+Flags:
+  -c, --c       Applicable to archive only: Upload archive logs to S3 and complete rollforward

 ```